Brightify/DataMapper/README.md

 }
 ```

+`Mappable` protocol combines both `Deserializable` and `Serializable`.
 It provides default implementation for `serialize` but `init` needs to be implemented by hand, usually like this:

 ```Swift
 struct SomeObject: Mappable {